mamaheux/pyodas2/docs/tutorials/file/sst.rst

 1. Loads an audio file.

-2. Configures the SST pipeline for the SC16F microphone array.
+2. Configures the SST pipeline for the SC-16F microphone array.

-3. Processes the audio in chunks, performing sound source tracking on each segment.
+3. Processes the audio in chunks and performs sound source tracking on each segment.

 4. Displays the potential and tracked directions along with their corresponding energy levels.

+By running this script, you can detect, localize and track sound sources in the input audio file, making it a practical demonstration of PyODAS2's capabilities for offline SST tasks.

 .. include:: ../../../examples/file/sst_example.py
    :literal: